 Think of a good friend.
 They understand you, are good listeners, provide you with just the advice you need, and make you laugh.
 You won’t abandon that friend.
 You’ll stick closer to them because you feel a real connection.
 Having a brand voice will help customers to view your company as a friend.
 They won’t abandon your brand for another.

 How can I create a brand voice?

-Here at Brand Voice Marketer, we specialize in helping other marketers to create a brand voice for their company.
+Here at The Content Reactor, we specialize in helping other marketers to create a brand voice for their company.
 The absolute best way to learn this process is by signing up for our course.
 This will give you a series of valuable video lessons, exercises, and feedback from real experts.
 Our mid-tier option also gives you access to a community that will support you as you create and implement a brand voice for yourself or a client.

 If you want some quick help to get started creating a brand voice, then check out our article Reverse Engineering Your Brand Voice.
 This will give you a simple project for starting to create your brand voice.